 Blue-eyed Grass is native to 60% of the United States and the eastern half of Canada.
 It’s amazing that the same plant species can thrive from Maine to Texas.

-Where to plant Blue-Eyed Grass
+Where should I plant Blue-Eyed Grass?

 Blue-eyed Grass is short: 4-12 inches tall on average.
 This makes it perfect for borders, containers, and walkways.
 The more you plant, the better it looks!